9 Foot Pole Mexican Palm Palapas

 Palapa sizes are a rough estimate because of the following.
-Your 7 foot palapa will have a 6 foot diameter frame and we estimate the thatch to overhand the frame by 6 inches on all sides.
+A 7 foot palapa will have a 6 foot diameter frame and we estimate the thatch to overhang the frame by 6 inches on all sides.
 If you were to measure from one side of the palapa to the other including the thatch you should measure approximately 7 feet.
 We estimate all of the round Mexican Palm Palapas to have a 1 foot overhang.
 All our round Mexican Palm Palapas will have a frame 1 foot smaller then the advertised overall size of the palapa.

 Usually at least 2 people